 It is also believed that women without Children offer special prayers at Shey Monastery to seek blessings in the form of kids.

-How to reach Shey Palace and Monastery
+How to Reach Shey Palace and Monastery

 Once you are in Leh, getting to Shey is pretty easy.
 Your own vehicle, either a car or motorcycle, will be the best way to travel around for local sightseeing in Ladakh.

 By Own Vehicle

-The best way to plan this trip would be to stay in Leh for a day and spend it in what is commonly referred to as a ‘monastery tour’.
+The best way to plan this trip would be to stay in Leh for a day and spend it on what is commonly referred to as a ‘monastery tour’.
 You prepare a list of the monasteries you want to see, start early in the day, visit them one by one and return to Leh by evening.

 If time allows, you can also go towards Kargil and cover Alchi and Likir Monasteries.
-On the way, you will also cross three other great tourist spots; Gurudwara Patthar Sahib, Magnetic Hill and Indus-Zanskar River Confluence, and Magnetic Hill.
+On the way, you will also cross three other great tourist spots; Gurudwara Patthar Sahib, Indus-Zanskar River Confluence, and Magnetic Hill.

 The second way is to incorporate the trip with Pangong Lake or Tso Moriri.
 It is the same road that you will take to get to both of these lakes.
 So you can also cover Shey either while going to Pangong or Moriri or while returning.

 The third way is to visit while commuting between Leh and Manali.
 For example, if you were coming from Manali, you can pay a short visit to the monastery before reaching Leh.

 Leh to Shey Bus

 If you were traveling by public transport, then you will have to board a bus going from Leh to Sakti.
 The timings of the buses are 8.15 am, 8.30 am, 1.30 pm, 2.30 pm, 3.30 pm, and 4.30 pm.
-Fare per person will be Rs.
+The fare per person will be Rs.
 30.

 Since Shey Palace and Monastery is right on the highway, you can ask the driver to stop right in front of it.
-After you get down the bus, you can walk the remaining distance to the palace.
+After you get off the bus, you can walk the remaining distance to the palace.
 For more details, please read Local Bus Timings in Ladakh.

 By Shared Taxi

 These are available from the bus stand itself and on a regular basis throughout the day.
 Just reach the stand, ask around and find one that could drop you outside Shey and jump in.
 The fare per person will be around Rs.
 40-50.

 By Private Taxi

 But if you were opting for a private cab, I will recommend booking one for the entire day of sightseeing and not just Shey.
 Please read Taxi Charges in Leh Ladakh to know how much it will cost you.

-These are easily available on rent in Leh at several places; and are a great way to add a bit of an adventure to the trip.
-Riding a motorcycle on the roads of Ladakh is really a ‘dream come true’ and while you were there, it would be best to give it a try.
+These are easily available for rent in Leh at several places.
+It is also a great way to add a bit of adventure to the trip.
+Riding a motorcycle on the roads of Ladakh is really an experience in itself.
+While you were there, it would be best to give it a try.

 If you weren’t too big on motorcycles, then you can also opt for an automatic scooter like Activa.
 Please read Leh Ladakh Motorcycle Rental Rates to find out how much it will cost you.

 You will find plenty of locals and tourists traveling on it all day long.
 Someone in a car may not stop but a biker riding alone will not mind giving you a lift at all.

 Best time to visit Shey Palace and Monastery

 Srinagar Leh Highway as well as Manali Leh Route will both be open and reaching Ladakh will not be difficult.
-Tourist places in Ladakh like Nubra Valley, Pangong Lake and Tso Moriri will be accessible during this time period.
+Tourist places in Ladakh like Nubra Valley, Pangong Lake, and Tso Moriri will be accessible during this time period.